-Table Rock Trail is a 6.5 mile heavily trafficked out and back trail located near Pickens, SC that features a waterfall and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+Table Rock Trail is a 6.5 mile heavily trafficked out and back trail located near Pickens, South Carolina that features a waterfall and is rated as difficult.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Greenville: Drive north on US 276 north until it joins SC 11.
 Stay on SC 11 when it branches from US 276 and continue for approximately 7 miles to the West Gate of Table Rock State Park on the right.
 Enter the park and follow the signs to the Nature Center.
 After a short hike on the Carrick Creek Trail, bear to the right onto the Table Rock NRT.

 Beautiful views, went in mid February, perfect weather.
 If in decent shape it takes about an hour and a half to hike one way.
 Small waterfalls at the beginning of the trail.
 Well maintained, beautiful state park.